ysyk2021/the-power-of-positive-workplace-relationships-how-to-build-a-collaborative-supportive-and-engaging/src/chapter-6-4.md

 Create learning communities or interest groups where employees can come together to discuss topics of mutual interest, share best practices, and learn from one another's experiences.
 Encourage participation, provide platforms for knowledge sharing, and celebrate success stories within these communities.

-Section 5: Recognizing and Rewarding Learning Efforts
+Recognizing and Rewarding Learning Efforts
 -----------------------------------------------------

 ### Acknowledging Growth and Progress